 For GSM and UMTS networks, this is the location area code (LAC).
 For LTE networks, this is the tracking area code (TAC).
-An integer, for example 2035.
+This is an integer.

 For GSM and LTE networks, this is the cell id or cell identity (CID).
 For UMTS networks this is the UTRAN cell id, which is the concatenation of 2 bytes of radio network controller (RNC) code and 2 bytes of cell id.
-An integer, for example 32345.
+This is an integer.

 For UMTS networks, this is the primary scrambling code (PSC).
 For LTE networks, this is the physical cell id (PCI).
 For GSM networks, this is empty.
-An integer, for example 312.
+This is an integer.

 Estimate of radio range, in meters.
 This is an estimate on how large each cell area is, as a radius around the estimated position and is based on the observations or a knowledgeable source.
-An integer, for example 2500.
+This is an integer.

 Total number of observations used to calculate the estimated position, range and averageSignal.
-An integer, for example 1200.
+This is an integer.

-Whether or not this cell is a position estimate based on observations, and therefore subject to change in the future, or is an exact location entered from a knowledgeable source.
-A boolean value, encoded as either 1 (for “changeable”) or 0 (for “exact”).
+Whether or not this cell is a position estimate based on observations subject to change in the future or an exact location entered from a knowledgeable source.
+This is a boolean value, encoded as either

 Average signal strength from all observations for the cell network.
-An integer value, in dBm.
-For example, -72.
+This is an integer value, in dBm.